Jaguar XJS: Six-cylinder and convertible models

 The first XJ-SC was produced on June 28, 1982, the last January 26, 1988.
 In all 5013 XJ-SC Cabriolets were built.
 These cars were different in that they had a Targa/Convertible body style with removable Targa panels over the two seater passenger compartment, similar to T-tops, plus a fabric rear section including the rear window; there was an optional hard top for the rear section.
 Approximately 1598 Right Hand Drive and 3416 Left Hand Drive cars built.
-Whilst there are a small number of the XJ-SC cars with the rear seat conversion, Jaguar Cars only ever produced one such car which was specially built for Princess Diana.
+Whilst there are a small number of the XJ-SC cars with the rear seat conversion, Jaguar Cars only produced one such car which was specially built for Princess Diana.
 The rear roof section on this car was fully secured in place and could not be removed.
 This conversion was later carried out by several aftermarket companies on owners cars, not with the approval of the works.

 Hess & Eisenhardt convertible

 From 1986, a full convertible version was available through some dealers, modified by Hess & Eisenhardt in the USA.
 The Hess & Eisenhardt coachbuilding firm was located in Ohio, USA, and built convertible modifications for the XJ-S under contract from Jaguar, before the official Jaguar-built XJ-S full convertible became available in 1988.

 The Hess & Eisenhardt convertible differed from the later Jaguar-built XJS convertible as its un-padded top folded down deeper into the body structure of the car resulting in a cleaner rear profile when the roof was lowered.
 To accommodate this design element, the Hess & Eisenhardt convertibles have two separate fuel tanks, positioned to allow for the roof to fully retract.
 The process of converting the stock Jaguar XJS coupé into the H&E Convertible included the post-production removal of the roof, cutting the body in several sections, the addition of steel reinforcements behind the driver's seat, and 20 lb weights placed just behind the headlights to eliminate harmonic resonance caused by the significant modifications to the car.
 H&E XJS convertibles are easily identified by the lower folding top, as well as two small badges located just behind the front wheels.
 The later Jaguar full convertible had a heavier padded top that did not fold as low as the H&E convertible, but retained nearly all of the original components of the coupé.

 The number of H&E Jaguar XJS produced is unknown, partly because a fire at the Hess & Eisenhardt factory destroyed most of the records pertaining to the Jaguar XJS conversions.
 According to some sources, a total of 2,100 cars were converted.